muaazbassa/COMS1018A/README.md

 # COMS1018A
-The weekly lab submissions I have to do for the University of Witswaterand
+This repository has the projects and labs I have done in this module at the University of the Witwatersrand, Johannesburg.
+Please note these are for educational purposes

 # Plagarism